rupl/chrisruppel.com/blog/_posts/2018-07-19-progressive-web-app-drupal.md

 Announcing a new Drupal module: [Progressive Web App](https://www.drupal.org/project/pwa)!

 As the name suggests, it brings foundational aspects of a Progressive Web App (PWA) to any Drupal 7 site.
-With [over one million Drupal 7 sites](https://www.drupal.org/project/usage/drupal) out there, the module aims to bring modern mobile functionality in the form of:
+With [almost one million Drupal 7 sites](https://www.drupal.org/project/usage/drupal) out there, the module aims to bring modern mobile functionality in the form of:

 * **Offline support** — the module provides a modest Service Worker which adapts automatically to your Drupal site, providing an offline experience with very little configuration needed.
 * **Add to Homescreen** — the module also provides a `manifest.json` with all the required metadata to warrant the homescreen prompt.